Kalman-filter/main/README.md

 # main
-This is a repository of the python files implementing the algorithms from the paper "Simplified Kalman filter for on-line rating: one-fits-all approach"
+This is a repository of the python files implementing the algorithms from the paper "Simplified Kalman filter for online rating: one-fits-all approach"